 - Use eye glasses and turn on a light

 - Be sure slippery scatter rugs have been removed

 - Be aware that emptying your bladder can drop blood pressure and cause fainting.
 Men are much safer sitting down.

-If you participate in your own care, things always go better.
-Ask questions, understand treatment, follow instructions, and you will be on the road to recovery.
+Research shows that patients who take part in decisions about their health care are more likely to have better outcomes.
+Ask questions, understand treatment, and follow instructions, and you will be on the road to recovery.

 The American Academy of Orthopaedic Surgeons